vilisimo/ads/README.md

 ./gradlew test
 ~~~

-On the other hand, it is also very easy to run tests in IntelliJ.
-Simply
-import the project as a Gradle project, right click on `test` directory
+Alternatively, tests can be run in IntelliJ.
+To do so, import the project as a
-and select `Run 'All Tests'`.
+Gradle project, right click on `test` directory and select `Run 'All Tests'`.

 ## Dependencies
 With exception of JUnit for Java code, there are no other dependencies.
 * For Python examples, 3.6.0+ version should be used, although in same cases
 lower versions will be sufficient.
 * For Java code, Java 9 was used.
 Code was written in plain Java with
 an exception of [JUnit 4.12](http://junit.org/junit4/), which was used for
 tests.